-- I. Install the 34-pin header connector into the shrouded floppy disk header (J9) on the system board.
-The colored edge of the ribbon should be aligned with pin 1 of J9. - 2.
-Install the other 34-pin header connector(s) into the disk drive(s).
-Align the colored edge of the daisy chained ribbon cable with pin 1 of the drive edge connector(s).
-The end-most connector should be attached to the drive you want to designate as Drive A.
+- I. Install the 34-pin header connector into the shrouded floppy disk header (16) on the system board.
+The colored edge of the ribbon should be aligned with pin 1 of 16. - 2 Install the other 34-pin header connector(s) into the disk drive(s).
+Align the colored edge of the daisy chained ribbon cable with pin I of the drive edge connector(s).
+The end-most designate as Drive A.